timlabs/uscode/United States Code/TITLE 36-PATRIOTIC AND NATIONAL OBSERVANCES, CEREMONIES, AND ORGANIZATIONS/Subtitle II-Patriotic and National Organizations/Part B-Organizations/CHAPTER 709-FUTURE FARMERS OF AMERICA/CHAPTER 709-FUTURE FARMERS OF AMERICA.md

   * (11) to make available to State associations, local chapters, and members all official supplies, programs, services, and equipment of the FFA;

-  * (12) to cooperate with others, including State boards and officials for career and technical, in accomplishing these purposes; and
+  * (12) to cooperate with others, including State boards and officials for career and technical education, in accomplishing these purposes; and

   * (13) to engage in other activities, consistent with these purposes, determined by the governing body to be for the best interests of the FFA.